IronicResearch/lf3000-brio/Lightning/readme.txt

 Unarchive this file to create a distribution folder.
 Use any target folder to which you have user access on your system.

-The installation tree will look like this:
+The installation tree will look something like this:

 +-readme.txt         (this file)
 |